danielcornock/danielcornock.co.uk/_posts/2020-05-22-angular-pipes.md

 We all know what you're here for - you want to create your own pipe.
 Well, your wait is finally over, so let's get stuck in.
 We'll build a simple pipe to add file extensions to a string.

+> If you're using the Angular CLI, you can go ahead and run `ng generate pipe extension-builder`.
+If you're not, you'll have to create the pipe yourself and manually add it to your modules `declarations`.

 ##### extension-builder.pipe.ts

 ```ts